rajibpythongithub/rajibpythongithub/python.md

 5
 7
 ```
-# 5. Write a program to print Fibonacci series program in using iterative methods.
+# 5. Write a program to print fibonacci series program in using iterative methods.
 ```
 n = 5
 first = 0